 Community Benefits Of Franchising

 Simply stated, even before a franchise business opens in an area, several things are set in motion that contribute to the local economy.
 And once someone signs a franchise agreement and opens the business, some of the benefits to the local area remain in place.

 That said, look who benefits when people invest in a franchise:

 - Surrounding businesses

-*Don’t be harsh on the banks.
-When banks are healthy-and lending money, it’s good!
+*Don’t be too harsh on the banks.
+When banks are healthy-and lending money, it’s a good thing!

-Who decides if an up and running independent business can actually transform itself into a franchise business?
+1. Who decides if an up and running independent business can actually be transformed into a franchise business that works?